semmypurewal/BeginningJavaScript/02-functions/readme.md

 A _function_ is simply a collection of code that has a well-defined input and a well-defined output.
 We can store a function in a variable, just like we can store other values in a variable.
+In fact, JavaScript functions largely behave like any other type of value, which will become important later on.

     var totalWithTax = function (rate, price) {
         var tax = price * rate;